Complete logics for elementary team properties: Partial axiomatization of

-The axiom \textsf{Dom} stipulates that the domain of a model has at least two elements, which we assume throughout this section.
-This domain assumption is often postulated in the literature on dependence logic, because over models with singleton domain all dependence atoms become trivially true (as there is only one assignment over such a domain).
-In our setting, the axiom \textsf{Dom} is required for the important fact that the weak disjunction $\vvee$ is definable in terms of $\vee$ in \D (see Proposition \ref{existso_vvee_definable}(ii) and Proposition \ref{FOTd_der_rules}\ref{vvee_def_prop}).
-The standard introduction rule $\neg$\textsf{I} and elimination rule $\neg$\textsf{E} for negation apply only to negation in front of first-order formulas.
+The axiom \textsf{Dom} stipulates that the domain of a model has at least two elements, which we assume throughout the paper (and especially in this section).
+This domain assumption is often postulated in the literature for first-order models, as models with singleton domains is considered trivial in many respects.
+For dependence logic in particular, over models with single elements in the domain, all dependence atoms become trivially true, since for a fixed set of variables, there is only one assignment over such domains.
+In the present section, the axiom \textsf{Dom} or the corresponding domain assumption is also required for the fact that the weak disjunction $\vvee$ is definable in terms of $\vee$ in \D (see Proposition \ref{existso_vvee_definable}(ii) and Proposition \ref{FOTd_der_rules}\ref{vvee_def_prop}), and the soundness of the rule $\forallo$\textsf{Ext}. {Finding a deduction system for the same logic $\D\oplus\FOTd$ without this domain assumption is left as future work. } The standard introduction rule $\neg$\textsf{I} and elimination rule $\neg$\textsf{E} for negation apply only to negation in front of first-order formulas.
 The rule $\textsf{RAA}_\ast$ is crucial for our completeness proof when applying a trick developed in \cite{Yang_neg}, where a similar rule was formulated originally in terms of the weak classical negation $\wcn$ instead.
 The soundness of $\textsf{RAA}_\ast$ follows from Lemma \ref{cn_defin_in_FOTd}\ref{raa_star_sound}.
-The rules $\bot\vee$\textsf{E}, $\vvee$\textsf{wI} and $\forallo\forall$\textsf{Trs} are self-explanatory.
+The falsum-disjunction elimination rule $\bot\vee$\textsf{E} and the universal quantifiers transition rule $\forallo\forall$\textsf{Trs} are self-explanatory.
 The invertible rule $\forallo$\textsf{Ext} is an adaption of a similar rule in the system of \D in \cite{Axiom_fo_d_KV}.
 It is also inspired by a similar equivalence given in \cite{Hierarchies_Ind_GHK}.
-The weak introduction $\dep(\cdot)\mathsf{wI}$ and elimination rule $\dep(\cdot)\mathsf{wE}$ for dependence atoms were first introduced in \cite{VY_PD} in the context of propositional dependence logic.
+The weak introduction $\mathsf{DepWI}$ and elimination rule $\mathsf{DepWE}$ for dependence atoms were first introduced in \cite{VY_PD} in the context of propositional dependence logic.
+These two rules characterize the equivalence $\dep(\mathsf{x},\mathsf{y})\equiv \dep(\mathsf{x})\to\dep(\mathsf{y})$, which was first identified in \cite{AbVan09}, and later discussed also in the context of inquisitive logic in \cite{Ciardelli2015}.
 The constancy atom extension and weakening rules $\mathsf{conExt}$ and $\mathsf{conW}$ characterize the fact that $\dep(\mathsf{xy})\equiv\dep(\mathsf{x})\wedge\dep(\mathsf{y})$.
 These two rules for dependence atoms were not included in the original system of \D in \cite{Axiom_fo_d_KV}, where dependence atoms $\dep(\mathsf{t},t')$ have in the second component only single terms $t'$ instead of sequences of terms.
+The constancy atom transition rule $\mathsf{conTrs}$ characterizes the entailment $\con(\mathsf{x})\models\alpha(\mathsf{x})\vvee\neg\alpha(\mathsf{x})$.
+We will show in Proposition \ref{FOTd_der_rules}\ref{vvee_wi} below that this semantic entailment is also syntactically derivable in the system.

 \begin{theorem}[Soundness] $\Gamma\vdash\phi\Longrightarrow\Gamma\models\phi$. \end{theorem} \begin{proof} We only give detailed proof for the soundness of the nontrivial rules.

 $\forallo\forall$\textsf{Trs}: It suffices to show that $\forallo x\alpha\models\forall x\alpha$.
 Suppose $M\models_X\forallo x\alpha$.
 Then for all $a\in M$, $M\models_{X(a/x)}\alpha$.
 Observe that $X(M/x)=\bigcup_{a\in M}X(a/x)$.
 Since $\alpha$ is closed under unions, we then conclude that $M\models_{X(M/x)}\alpha$, thus $M\models_X\forall x\alpha$.